Sudan rivals pledge evacuation help, US diplomats airlifted

 “We are sure both sides of fighting are more careful about foreign lives than the lives of Sudanese citizens,” Atiya said.

-Associated press writers Isabel DeBre in Jerusalem, Fay Abuelgasim in Beirut and Aamer Madhani, Matthew Lee and Tara Copp in Washington contributed to this report.
+Associated press writers Isabel DeBre in Jerusalem, Fay Abuelgasim in Beirut, Angela Charlton in Paris and Aamer Madhani, Matthew Lee and Tara Copp in Washington contributed to this report.

 Credit: AP